Instructions and Guidelines for the 2020 Student Project Competition

 - A teaching guide and (if any) other instructions to faculty.

-Student projects can be performed any time during the academic year 2017 – 2018, but must be completed prior to the deadline for submissions shown above.
-Notification of award to participating students and faculty member will be made around April 15, 2018.
+Student projects eligible for this year’s conference must have been performed any time between March 1, 2019, and March 1, 2020.
+Notification of award to participating students and faculty member will be made around April 15, 2020.

 Student Projects should be emailed submitted to the conference submission portal alongside research papers and cases.